nzperson/businesses/README.md

 ## Updates
 Please submit a pull request.
+* Please include link, photo, video, etc to show their support of the occupation.